Best Keurig alternatives – more sophisticated, single-serve machines

 The quick list

 These are the best Keurig alternatives at a glance.
-Scroll down for more specifics.
+Scroll down for more details, to help you find out which machine will suit you.

-The Nespresso Vertuo Next makes fuss-free coffee.
+The Nespresso Vertuo Next makes richly flavored, reliable, and fuss-free coffee.
 It's quick to heat and easy to use, with one little button doing all the hard work.

-This has a slot for your favorite Keurig pods, but it can also use fresh coffee, tea leaves, syrups, and other single-serve pods to make your morning drink.
+This has a slot for your favorite Keurig pods, but it can also use fresh coffee, tea leaves, syrups, and other single-serve pods.
+It's great at making iced coffee, too.

 Best Keurig alternative overall